Common Causes of Site Performance Issues

 User Event Scripts

-If you notice performance issues while placing an order, you may need to examine your user event scripts and consider changing some of their settings.
+If you notice performance issues while placing an order, you might need to check your user event scripts and think about changing some of their settings.

-• There’s an option called Execute in Commerce Context on a script’s deployment record and this option determines whether the script runs on websites — if you toggle this off and things improve, then this is likely where your problems lie.
+There’s an option called Execute in Commerce Context on a script’s deployment record.
+This decides if the script runs on websites — if you turn it off and things improve, that's probably where your problem is.